-1. See the Weather History tool for a sense of typical weather for your location and dates.
+1. See our Weather History tool to get a sense of the typical weather for your location and wedding date.

 If you’re planning an outdoor ceremony where spring showers are likely, you’re covered if you rent a tent large enough to accommodate the food, guests, and music!

 The weather tools above will tell you if it might rain on your wedding day.
 Use the tools to find out what’s “average” for rainfall during that time as well as what’s forecasted.

 The trick to summer weddings is finding a day when it will be sunny, but not too hot and humid.
 Many people like to have their wedding on or around the Summer Solstice (late June).

 Perhaps you’re dreaming of a romantic beach wedding?
 If so, you might want to consider the tide predictions so the ceremony doesn’t end up being all wet!
 See the high and low tides for your area with our Tide Predictions Calculator.

 In many places, this is the season when Mother Nature puts on her most colorful show of the year and, with the cooler days, it’s the perfect season for a wedding.